 These social media policy guidelines for notaries are based on the April 2018 draft social media guidelines for judges from the United Nations, on the Global Judiciary Integrity Network website.
 A final draft is expected in November 2019.
-Several states and the American Bar Association (ABA) have issued advisory ethics opinions on judicial use of social media sites.
+Several states and the American Bar Association (ABA) have issued advisory ethics opinions on the judicial use of social media sites.

 The National Notary Association’s (NNA) Notary Public Code of Professional Responsibility, is based on ten guiding principles of responsible conduct.
 It defines Standards of Professional and Ethical Practice that reduce liability risk and litigation, avoid discrimination, maintain privacy, professionalism, competency, and impartiality, and deter fraud and undue influence.

 Section I-C-1, Dignity of Office, states: The Notary shall conduct himself or herself with a dignity befitting a public officer and in a manner that does not bring disrepute or discredit upon the notarial office.